uchexm/Portfolio/README.md

 ## Getting Started

-This project can be accessed using any web broser, or a phone.
+This project can be accessed using any web broser, or a phone and tablet.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites